pofl/dev-to-blog-posts/blog-posts/git-workflow-guide.md

 - [GitHub Flow](https://guides.github.com/introduction/flow/)
 - [GitLab Flow](https://docs.gitlab.com/ee/workflow/gitlab_flow.html)

 However, it's not very satisfying to read these articles because you'll realize they're mostly the same as TBD.
-Which speaks for TBD IMO.
-So many Git specialist companies recommending something like it.
+Which again speaks for TBD IMO.

-#### Long-lived topic branches
+### Long-lived topic branches

 Topic branches should be short-lived.
 This means that ideally only one or a few days should pass between branching and merging back.
 If branches live longer, problems arise from the fact that potentially the code in master changes, resulting in a divergence between the current master codebase and the version on which you created your branch.
 Merging/rebasing becomes very complicated.